Hierarchical Diffusion Motion Planning with Task-Conditioned Uncertainty-Aware Priors: Experiments

-The task is grasp-and-place with a 7-DoF KUKA arm.
-The dataset provides 7-DOF joint position trajectories and a binary contact-flag trajectory (one bit per time step) for each block, while block poses are determined deterministically from kinematics and contact.
+\textbf{(ii) KUKA arm block stacking. } The task is grasp-and-place with a 7-DoF KUKA arm.
+The dataset provides joint-position trajectories together with a binary contact-flag trajectory (one bit per time step, where 1 indicates contact) for each block; block poses are determined deterministically from kinematics and contact.

-As explained in Sec.\ref{sec:method}, the key states are grasp and release joint positions.
-Given a ground-truth trajectory \(\tau^0\) and its contact flags, we define the grasp configuration as the joint state at the first \(0\!\to\!1\) transition and the release configuration as the joint state at the first \(1\!\to\!0\) transition.
-The stack \(Y\) consists of the initial joint state together with these grasp and release joint states, while \(C\) is taken to be the binary contact-flag trajectory over the horizon.
-The upper-level diffusion is trained to generate \(C\) conditioned on \(Y\).
+Key states are defined as the joint configurations at grasp and release events.
+Accordingly, the upper-level diffusion is trained to predict the contact-flag trajectory, from which grasp and release timings are extracted.
+Given a ground-truth trajectory \(\tau^0\) and its contact flags, the grasp configuration is defined as the joint state at the first \(0\!\to\!1\) transition, and the release configuration as the joint state at the first \(1\!\to\!0\) transition.
+The key-state stack \(Y\) consists of the initial joint state together with these grasp and release configurations, while the selection matrix \(C\) is given by the contact-flag trajectory over the horizon.

-At test time, we input the grasp and stack targets with the following heuristics: (1) if a block is currently grasped, use it as the grasp target; (2) choose the release target as the block with the largest vertical position, excluding any grasped block; (3) if no block is grasped, choose the block closest to the initial end-effector position; (4) if the chosen grasp–release pair is already stacked (\(|dx|<\mathrm{tol}\), \(|dy|<\mathrm{tol}\)), select a different grasp block.
-After the block selection, we compute the grasp and release joint states by IK to form \(Y\).
-Then, the upper-level diffusion predicts the contact-flag trajectory $C$; grasp and release timings are extracted from the first \(0\!\to\!1\) and \(1\!\to\!0\) transitions, respectively.
+At test time, grasp and release block targets are selected using simple heuristics: (1) if a block is currently grasped, it is used as the grasp target; (2) the release target is chosen as the block with the largest vertical position, excluding any grasped block; (3) if no block is grasped, the block closest to the initial end-effector position is selected; (4) if the chosen grasp–release pair is already stacked, a different grasp block is selected.
+After block target selection, the corresponding grasp and release joint states are computed via inverse kinematics (IK) to form \(Y\), and the upper-level diffusion predicts the contact-flag trajectory \(C\).